Cheng-Lin-Li/MachineLearning/FastMap/README.md

 The objects listed in fastmap-data.txt are actually the words in fastmap-wordlist.txt (nth word in this list has an ID value of n) and the distances between each pair of objects are the Damerau–Levenshtein distances between them.
 The program will plot the words onto a 2D plane using the previous FastMap solution and see what it looks like.

+#### Usage: python FastMap.py

+####  Input: fastmap-data.txt, the file name code in program but you can easily replace the code by your own to read the input file from parameters.

 ## Implementation features:
 A FastMap class is implemented and provide a lot of value sets for reference.